andreachz/ScriptAutoRunner3/README.md

 - **Manifest and API updates**
   Adjusted background scripts, permissions, and other extension internals to meet MV3 standards.

 - **Keeping it simple**
-  Familiar workflow preserved - designed as a drop-in replacement for the original extension.
+  Familiar workflow preserved — designed as a drop-in replacement for the original extension.
   Lightweight, dependency-free (no Vue.js required).

+- **New features for improved UI and usability**
+  - Added colored syntax highlighting for JavaScript code.
+  - Added drag-and-drop support for easy import of `.js` files.
+  - Added script download button.
+  - Added deletion options with key combinations.
+  - Visual improvements and bugfixes.

 ---